artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 A library is a set of instructions for how extensions, data elements, and rules will interact with one another and with a website.
 Libraries are compiled into builds.
 A library can contain as many changes as a user is comfortable making or testing at once.

 On the Create New Library screen, add a Name and choose an Environment.
-Data Collection tags provides a default development environment helpfully named `Development`, so select that one from the Environment list.
+Data Collection tags provide a default development environment helpfully named `Development`, so select that one from the Environment list.
 For now, we'll add all available resources, so select **Add All Changed Resources**.

 >[!NOTE]
 >